 Need a new breakfast keto smoothie recipe?
 Here's a dairy-free avocado smoothie that's sure to be loved by all.
 So delicious, the kids will never know it has healthy avocado in it!

 I was never big on avocados.
 But after learning about their nutritional benefits and healthy fat, I have grown to love them.
 Lately, I've been eating one almost every day!

 When I go grocery shopping, I usually pick up at least 4 or 5 organic avocados.
 Typically, I just slice them onto a green salad.

 I wanted to try something a little different with them.
 I saw a few smoothie recipes that used an avocado as a thickener, but they were high in carbs as they also added a lot of fruit juice.

-So, I came up with this low carb raspberry avocado smoothie.
+So, I came up with this keto avocado smoothie!
 It uses just a little lemon juice and lots of water.
-To offset the tartness of the lemon, I’ve also added some sweetener.
+However, you can substitute with your milk of choice but I like to use dairy-free milk.

 I used one whole ripe avocado in the smoothie which is perfect for two servings.
 I just sliced it in half, removed the pit, and removed the flesh with a spoon.

 The lemon juice brings out the flavors of the raspberries and helps all the ingredients mix together really well.
 You can also use lime juice but it has more natural sweetness and therefore a little more carbs.